Reserve Forces

 How does East Anglia RFCA support the Reserve Forces?

-We also support Reservists, military spouses, veterans and their employers on behalf of the Ministry of Defence in the region.
+We support Reservists, military spouses, veterans and their employers on behalf of the Ministry of Defence in the region.

 Support from employers across the public and private sectors remains key to the success of the Reserves agenda.
 The RFCAs, on behalf of the Ministry of Defence, continue to work with employers to promote the Armed Forces Covenant and raise awareness of the benefits of employing Reservists in particular.